 Not only does cutting with dull knives make prepping your meals harder, it can also be seriously dangerous.
 While there’s no definitive timeframe that dictates how frequently you need to have your knives sharpened (it really depends on how often you use them and what you’re using them with), there are some definite signs that can tell you when it’s time to sharpen your blades.

 If you’re experiencing any of the following, contact OC Knife Sharpening, Orange and Los Angeles County’s most trusted professional mobile knife sharpener.

 Here are 7 signs that your kitchen knives need to be sharpened.

 Gently run your fingertips over the edge of the blade.
 Sharp knives simply feel sharp, with a blade that has a well-defined, distinct edge.
 On the other hand, if the blade feels dull or rounded, you’re knife will benefit from being sharpened.

 Having a hard time slicing and dicing?
 It isn’t the steak, tomato (or whatever else you’re trying to cut into); it’s the blade.
 As soon as slicing becomes a struggle, it’s time to have your blades sharpened.

 Failed Paper Challenge

-Take a piece of standard white paper, hold is upright, place the blade on the top edge and slice in a downward motion.
+Take a piece of standard white paper, hold it upright, place the blade on the top edge, and slice in a downward motion.
 If the knife is sharp, it will easily slice the paper in two.
 If it doesn’t, you need to have your knife sharpened.